Vehicle accidents are the leading cause of death in infants and children aged six months and over.

 The National Highway Traffic Safety Administration (NHTSA) helps drivers to protect child passengers.

-According to the NHTSA site, children up to one year in age should travel in car seats that place the child facing opposite the vehicle seat.
+- According to the NHTSA site, children up to one year in age should travel in car seats that place the child facing opposite the vehicle seat.
 (The AAP recommends all children under two be rear facing.)

 The shoulder belt must fit across the shoulder to chest region.

 Child passengers should remain in the backseat for maximum safety.

 Drivers may take advantage of certified car safety seat technicians in many states.
 Check your state and local listings for certified child car safety seat technicians.

 Drivers with child passengers may have child’s car safety seats checked during Child Passenger Safety Week.
 During the Saturday of the Child Passenger Safety Week, drivers may have child safety seats checked for proper installation and adjustment at no cost!

 What are child car seat safety laws?

 Each state (and some territories, including Guam, the District of Columbia, Virgin Islands, and the Northern Marianas) has child car seat safety laws in place.